jbranchaud/reason-helpers/README.md

 > A collection of helper functions that have proved useful as I've explored ReasonML

+You can view all the helpers in the [Util.re](https://github.com/jbranchaud/reason-helpers/blob/master/library/Util.re) file.

 ## Pesy Documentation

 > This project was bootstrapped by and is powered by [Pesy](https://github.com/jordwalke/pesy).
 The following documentation explains how to work with the Pesy part of this project.